flip2play0/flop2play/README.md

 # flip2play

-&lt;a href="https://flip2play.com/"> is a mobile application that allows users to participate in fantasy sports
+https://flip2play.com/ is a mobile application that allows users to participate in fantasy sports